6 Red Flags Your Birth Control Might Not Be Working For You

 3. Weight gain or inability to lose weight easily

-Many women on the pill suffer from depression, although the medical field tends not to acknowledge the connection between the two.
-Women are encouraged to take antidepressants along with the pill, instead of just not taking the pill.
+Many women on the pill suffer from depression as a result.
 Estrogen and progesterone affect our brain chemistry, so different pills with different doses can have changing effects on our brain and moods.

 5. Low energy